Topic and Purpose

 Key findings (summarized and actionable)

-- Strong generative core, weak hairstyle‑specific UX: NanoBanana’s Gemini 3 Pro foundation yields high‑fidelity images and fast throughput, but the product is positioned as a general image studio rather than a dedicated hair‑try‑on tool.
-Users rely on prompt engineering and conversational edits rather than an instant style library .nanobanana2go.pro
+1. Strong generative core, weak hairstyle‑specific UX: NanoBanana’s Gemini 3 Pro foundation yields high‑fidelity images and fast throughput, but the product is positioned as a general image studio rather than a dedicated hair‑try‑on tool.
+Users rely on prompt engineering and conversational edits rather than an instant style library [NanoBanana features](https://nanobanana2go.pro/#features).

-- Quality depends on prompts and iterations: the engine can produce realistic hairstyles, but achieving very specific cuts/colors or a broad, distinct set of styles often requires skilled prompt work and repeated iterations .perfectcorp.com
+2. Quality depends on prompts and iterations: the engine can produce realistic hairstyles, but achieving very specific cuts/colors or a broad, distinct set of styles often requires skilled prompt work and repeated iterations [Perfect Corp review](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

-- Identity preservation is imperfect in practice: despite the 95%+ character consistency claim, testers observed minor facial‑feature changes when swapping hairstyles; that drift reduces confidence for identity‑critical workflows .perfectcorp.com
+3. Identity preservation is imperfect in practice: despite the 95%+ character consistency claim, testers observed minor facial‑feature changes when swapping hairstyles; that drift reduces confidence for identity‑critical workflows [Perfect Corp review](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

 Side‑by‑side practical comparison